localsite/localsite-delete/info/data/datacommons.md

-Help us pull Commute Time and Walkability data from the Google Data Commons API.
+Help us pull Commute Time from the Google Data Commons API.
+And add and Walkability data from one of the free API's available.

 # Install DataCommons.org Tools